 To prevent bacterial growth, it is crucial to store cooked chicken at the right temperature.
 The chicken should be refrigerated at a temperature below 4°C (40°F) within two hours of cooking.
 When reheating cooked chicken, it is important to ensure that it reaches an internal temperature of at least 74°C (165°F) to kill any bacteria that may be present.

-See also What to cook with steak meat
+See also What's the best white wine to cook with

 It is also recommended to avoid reheating cooked chicken more than once.
 Each time the chicken is reheated, the risk of bacterial growth increases.
 If there are leftovers, it is best to divide them into smaller portions and only reheat what will be eaten at each meal.